 Golden Gate Bridge and through historic features like the national cemetery.
 Be sure to visit the Lobos Creek Valley, which contains the last free flowing stream in the city of San Francisco and is home to a high number of rare and endangered plants and flowers.

 San Francisco's premier public space offers over 1,000 acres of greenery to explore, including the Botanical Gardens and the Japanese Tea Gardens.
-There are trails all over the park, several hills to climb, special gardens monuments to explore and even forests to wander through.
+There are trails all over the park, several hills to climb, special garden monuments to explore and even forests to wander through.
 Golden Gate Park is also made for exploring on two wheels, and there are several bicycle rental agencies located in the adjacent Haight-Ashbury neighborhood to accommodate you.

 Anna Majkowska through Creative Commons